Jahia/extended-groovy-console/readme.md

     System.setProperty("modules.xGroovyConsole.display.helloWorld", "true")

+## <a name="ram-script"></a>Using a custom script with configurations

+If you need to make a custom script configurable, like the predefined ones, you can embed your configuration declaration as some comments in the script, and save it to add it to the list of predefined scripts.

+The configurations use the same format as the one for the predefined scripts.

+After writing or pasting your script in the code area, give it an ID and click on `save`.

+**Example**

+    if (active) {
+        log.info(String.format("Hello %s!!!", name == null || name.trim().length() == 0 ? "world" : name))
+    } else {
+        log.info("On mute")
+    }

+    // Script configurations
+    //script.title=Hello world demo
+    //script.description=Tell your name to the script to get a personalized hello message!
+    //script.parameters.names=active, name
+    //script.param.active.default=true
+    //script.param.name.type=text
+    //script.param.name.label=User name

 ## <a name="security"></a>Security

 If you have secured your Jahia server according to the page https://academy.jahia.com/training-kb/knowledge-base/list-of-urls-to-block , you have to add the following pattern to the list: